alberlab/IGM-Plus/README.md

 We strongly advice against installing the software on a MacOS.
 Our experience showed that installation steps are not transferable from one version to the next, so we removed that information from this file.

-Updates
+What is new
 ---------

 August 25

-The current version improves upon [IGM 1.0][https://github.com/alberlab/igm], by allowing the following data to be used in the modeling:
+The current version improves upon [IGM 1.0](https://github.com/alberlab/igm), by allowing the following data to be used in the modeling:

 - volume confinement from imaged single cell nuclear laminas, nucleoli, speckles
 - lamina DamID when using imaged single cell nuclear laminas, nucleoli, speckles